Eagle Scholars Program for Undergraduate Research (Eagle SPUR)

 Your discussion of dissemination of your project outcomes should include specific venues (conferences, symposia, journals, festivals, juried shows, etc.) appropriate to your field, their locations and dates as applicable.

-You are expected to work on your project for at least 150 cumulative hours during the funding period.
+You are expected to devote at least 150 cumulative hours to your project during the funding period.
 Please consider your course schedule for the project period when you develop your project timeline.
 Provide a detailed plan that includes milestones for the completion of your project during the period for which you seek funding.

 If you would like your Co-Applicant(s) to receive emails pertaining to this application, please enter their email(s) in the "Add other email addresses for notifications" section near the bottom of the application.